 When learning how to play lacrosse it’s important to focus on the proper mechanics and learn them with muscle memory.
 Repetition and creativity are essential in this process so use these six articles often but try to mix it up.
 Once you are comfortable with the starting practices, add game like factors and play around a little so you can react better during a real lacrosse game.

-The nine lacrosse drill articles below are a full progression on how to become a better lacrosse player.
+These 10 lacrosse tips below are a full progression on how to become a better lacrosse player.
 Each article is a quick read packed with useful information and ways to improve.
 Every player should at least have some understanding of the skills discussed in the articles so each one is worth a look, especially if you are a new player.
 There are also some tips advanced players can learn from too, so never think you’re too good to get a little advice.
 Now read up, and then get some reps in!

 Ground balls in lacrosse are easily the most important skill a player can improve upon.
 Making yourself a ground ball machine will get you on the field more than anything else.
 You can’t win without the ball, so making sure you have the ability to get it off the carpet and up the field is huge.
 If you’re struggling with getting lacrosse ground balls then this article is the perfect read for you and all you need is some practice.